dbadapt/docker-sphinx/README.md

 - the name of the tag associated with the last commit if it exists, or
 - the hash of the last commit

-Enable it by uncommenting in the file `conf.py`:
+Enable it by uncommenting the following lines in your `conf.py`:

 ```python
 # Must be defined somewhere